sensum/docs/source/includes/ios/_tutorial.md

 sensumSDK?.accelerometer.assignListener(self)
 ```

+* You should now see the output as displayed in Figure 9.
+As a *CMAcceleration* object you can query the x, y and z values independently.

 ![Figure 9 - Example output from AccelerometerListener ](../../images/figure9_iOS.png "Figure 9 - Example output from AccelerometerListener")
 #### <p style="text-align: center;">Figure 9 - Example output from AccelerometerListener</p>
 <br>